MySQL HeatWave User Guide

 The following example uses resource principals and a prefix to specify files to load in an Object Storage folder.

-Review examples that use resource principals to load structured data using Lakehouse Auto Parallel Load or manually.
+Review examples that use resource principals to create external tables using Lakehouse Auto Parallel Load or manually.

 The following file parameters are optional: